Game night with my family

 Organizer of Rutgers QEC: Theory and Systems Reading Group

 Weekly reading group on tutorial and papers related to Quantum Error Correction (QEC).
 Topics span from theoretical QEC, quantum compiler design optimized for QEC, to AI-driven approaches for QEC.
-There will be one presenter each week, followed by group discussion and Q&A. Hosted 33 invited talks by 20 speakers from 10 different academic institutions (as of Mar 2026).
+There will be one presenter each week, followed by group discussion and Q&A. Hosted 37 invited talks by 23 speakers from 12 different academic institutions, spanning backgrounds in computer science, electrical engineering, applied physics, and mathematics (as of Apr 2026).
 Join us!

 Journal Reviewer: